Sarah Kurtz McKinnon

 Sarah Kurtz McKinnon graduated cum laude from the Medill School of Journalism at Northwestern University in 2008, earning her degree in political science and journalism.
 Although she had a passion for writing, she had another passion as well: changing lives through the power of summer camp.

 In 2009, Sarah earned the opportunity to become one of the youngest YMCA camp executives in the country, taking the helm of Ann Arbor YMCA Camp Al-Gon-Quian at the age of 23.
-Sarah served as the director of Camp AGQ for nearly six years.
-During that time the camp saw incredible growth with a 40 percent increase in positive annual net for the program and nearly $1 million in capital construction improvements.
-Her dynamic and creative leadership approach took an already great camp to another level of excellence, receiving recognition at the national level for the camp’s success.
+She served as the director of Camp AGQ for nearly six years.
+During that time, the camp saw incredible growth, with a 40 percent increase in positive annual net for the program and nearly $1 million in capital construction improvements.
+Sarah’s dynamic and creative leadership approach took an already great camp to another level of excellence, receiving recognition at the national level for its success.

-Sarah left Camp AGQ in 2015 to start Kurtz McKinnon Creative with the goal of helping other camps and camp professionals reach their full potential.
-She recently co-authored a book for camp professionals with Steve Maguire, entitled Not the Way You Have Always Done It and, with Jack Schott, founded The Summer Camp Society, a collaborative, community-based education program for emerging camp professionals.
+Sarah handed off Camp Al-Gon-Quian to her successor in 2015 to start Kurtz McKinnon Creative.
+Her goal was to help other camps and camp professionals reach their full potential.
+She recently co-authored a book for camp professionals with Steve Maguire, entitled Not the Way You Have Always Done It.
+She also co-founded, with Jack Schott, The Summer Camp Society, a collaborative, community-based education program for emerging camp professionals.